 That’s completely up to them, and enjoying looking at this kind of photography is completely up to the people who do that too.

 Whatever your thoughts on other people’s photography, you can’t make them change it, and nor should you be able to.
 Nor can you change the opinion of a whole community.
-Not overnight.

 So if you see some work that doesn’t move you, it’s really on you to get over it.
 Don’t give photography your time or your likes if it doesn’t deserve it.